peteroupc/CBOR/docs/PeterO.ExtendedRational.md

 <b>Returns:</b>

-Zero if this value is zero or negative zero; -1 if this value is less han 0; and 1 if this value is greater than 0.
+Zero if this value is zero or negative zero; -1 if this value is less than 0; and 1 if this value is greater than 0.

 ### UnsignedNumerator